ringcentral/ringcentral-js/README.md

 - the `Platform` instance emits `logoutSuccess` or `accessViolation` events
 - a subscription becomes unused by the application, based upon the application's business logic

+**Keep track of the amount of used subscriptions.
+It might be a good idea to have a central storage for them.**

 Following is an Angular-specific example, showing controller code that listens to subscriptions:

 ```js